 Grease Trap Parts

 Commercial grease traps consist of several parts.
-One of these parts is the lid which is often removed with a crowbar/wrench during cleaning.
+One of these parts is the lid.
+The lid is often removed with a crowbar/wrench during cleaning.
 There are some grease trap lids that are attached with bolts.

 There are also molded plastic traps that are usually snapped off during cleaning.

 Grease traps also consist of baffles whose main function is to separate the flow of wastewater in the grease trap tank.
 Because fats, oils, and grease are lighter than water, they rise to the top of the tank.
 Ultimately, allowing cleaner sewage water to pass via the trap before entering the sewer system.

 The Procedure for Grease Trap Cleaning

 As a restaurant owner/manager, it's important to clean the trap on a regular basis.
 Cleaning grease traps prevent solidified fats, oils, and grease from sticking to the insides of the drainage pipes, which as a result traps food particles and other debris.

 Without grease trap maintenance, over time, the trapped solid residue obstructs the flow of wastewater and causes sewage to back up.
 Additionally, grease can also enter the public waste system or septic system attached to your restaurant, which can lead to environmental pollution and plumbing damages.

 To avoid all these problems, grease trap maintenance and cleaning must be done on a regular basis for it to work effectively.
 In fact, they must be cleaned every 4-6 weeks.
 It is also mandated by certain municipalities to be cleaned on a set frequency unless you go through a process called a “variance.”

-When done in the right way, cleaning a grease trap will ensure proper hygiene in your restaurant and plumbing.
+When done in the right way, having a clean grease trap will ensure proper hygiene in your restaurant and plumbing.
 Grease trap maintenance will also save you tons of money on fixing clogged drains.

 That being said, here is the best way to clean a grease trap.